chyde-clearwater/documentation/content/applications/inventory_and_mrp/inventory/barcode/operations/gs1_nomenclature.rst

       )

-Alternatively, scan the barcode containing the product, lot number, and quantity to complete the receipt operation in fewer scans.
+Alternatively, scan the barcode containing the product, lot number, and quantity to complete the receipt operation in fewer steps.

 Product + non-unit quantity
 ---------------------------

-To build a GS1 barcode that contains products measured in kilograms, for example, the following barcode patterns are used:
+To build a GS1 barcode that contains products measured in a non-unit quantity, like kilograms, for example, the following barcode patterns are used:

 +------------+--------------------------+----------+-------------------+-------------------+